“Your daughter has schizophrenia,” I told the woman.

 Early Diagnosis of Schizophrenia

 Schizophrenia rarely occurs unexpectedly.
 Instead, it produces a gradual decline in functioning.
-There are usually early warning signs, referred to as the “prodrome,” which last one to three years, which provide the perfect place to intervene.
+There are usually early warning signs, referred to as the “prodrome,” which last one to three years, and provides the perfect place to intervene.

 Early Intervention for Schizophrenia